hubverse-org/hubDocs/docs/source/quickstart-hub-admin/tasks-config.md

 ### 5.5. `required` and `optional` elements:

-As seen previously, each `tasks_id` has a `required` and a `optional` property, to indicate expected information and possible additional information, respectively.
+As seen previously, each `tasks_id` has a `required` and an `optional` property, to indicate expected information and possible additional information, respectively.

 - To indicate **no possible additional information**, **`optional` can be set to `null`**.
 - If **`required` is set to `null`** but `optional` contains values, (see for example [`"location"`](#setting-up-location)): **no particular value is required but at least one of the `optional` values is expected**.